114th Rifle Division (Soviet Union): Advance

 On May 15, 1944, General Panfilovich handed his command to Col. Ignatii Alekseevich Moskalev.
 The Soviet offensive against Finland began on June 10.
-By the 16th, Marshal Mannerheim had issued orders to give up East Karelia under the weight of the Soviet assault; the Finns gave up their bridgehead south of the Svir on the 18th.
+By June 16, Field Marshal C. G. E. Mannerheim had issued orders to give up East Karelia under the weight of the Soviet assault; the Finns gave up their bridgehead south of the Svir two days later.
 The withdrawal went less smoothly than they expected, because 7th Army kept up an aggressive pursuit, crossing the river on either side of Lodeynoye Pole.
-The 114th distinguished itself in this operation and was later given the honorific «Свирская» (Svir).
+The 114th distinguished itself in this operation and on July 2 would be given the honorific «Свирская» (Svir).
 By June 30 the Finns had been forced out of Petrozavodsk and, two days later, Salmi.
 On July 26, Col. Nikolai Antonovich Koshchienko took command of the division, which he would lead for the duration of the war.

-By August the Soviet forces had driven the Finnish army back to its 1940 borders, and beginning on August 9 the division was moved to the high Arctic, becoming part of 14th Army.
+By August the Soviet forces had driven the Finnish army back to its 1940 borders, and beginning on August 9 the division was moved to the high Arctic, becoming part of 14th Army's 31st Rifle Corps.
 It took part in the Petsamo–Kirkenes Offensive along the coast of the Arctic Ocean, driving the German 20th Mountain Army out of northern Finland and into Norway.
 On October 31, the 114th was recognized for its role in the capture of Petsamo with the award of the Order of the Red Banner.

+Into Norway

 14th Army continued its attack into Norway past Kirkenes and across the Neiden River.
-By now, in late October, the army faced very difficult terrain and the Arctic night, and operations were brought to a virtual halt.
+By now, in late October, the Army faced very difficult terrain and the Arctic night, and operations were brought to a virtual halt.
 However, a reconnaissance force of the 114th was sent 116 road kilometres further west into Norway, eventually reaching Tana on November 13, the deepest operation by Soviet forces into that country.
 The division served the remainder of the war in Arctic, in 14th Army, officially "out of contact with the enemy" after December.
-At the war's end the soldiers of the 114th held the official title 114-я стрелковая Свирская Краснознамённая дивизия (English: 114th Rifle, Svir, Order of the Red Banner Division).
+At the war's end the soldiers of the 114th held the full title of 114th Rifle, Svir, Order of the Red Banner Division.
+(Russian: 114-я стрелковая Свирская Краснознамённая дивизия).

 Postwar

-The division became part of the 131st Rifle Corps at Repola.
-It disbanded there in 1946.
+After the peace the division became part of the 131st Rifle Corps at Repola.
+It disbanded there in June 1946.